RPagels/AzureMapsNet6/README.md

 ## Authentication
 - SubscriptionKey.
+  - TBD
 - Anonymous with Token.
+  - TBD
 - Azure Active Directory.
-The recommended approach is to use AAD to secure a web app, [Choose an authentication and authorization scenario](https://docs.microsoft.com/en-us/azure/azure-maps/how-to-manage-authentication#choose-an-authentication-and-authorization-scenario).
+  - The recommended approach is to use AAD to secure a web app, [Choose an authentication and authorization scenario](https://docs.microsoft.com/en-us/azure/azure-maps/how-to-manage-authentication#choose-an-authentication-and-authorization-scenario).

 ## Create the .Net 6.0 Application